fgallagher27/GreenValueNet/README.md

 ### Baseline models

 A variety of regression models were considered as benchmark models.
-As the regression problem was complex, a linear model was unlikely to be informative and given the ease of deploying machine learning models using packages such as `sci-kit learn`, a `RandomForestRegressor` and `GradientBoostingRegressor` were used for baseline models.
-In both cases hyperparamter tuning was conducted.
+As the regression problem was complex, a linear model was unlikely to be informative so machine learning regressions from `scikit-learn` were used.
 The gradient boosting regressor performed better against the mean squared error (MSE) metric and the random forest also triggered memory issues when ran locally.

 ### Structure [pending]